silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

 Any detector object in pyFAI can be saved into an HDF5 file following the NeXus convention [Könnecke et al., 2015, J. Appl.
 Cryst.
 48, 301-305.].
-Detector objects can subsequently be restored from disk, making complex detector definitions that are less error prone.
+Detector objects can subsequently be restored from disk, making complex detector definitions less error prone.

 .. code:: python